 Margaux Lange, Jeweler

 Margaux Lange may be best known locally for her Barbie pieces, but what you maybe haven't seen yet is her other work, which has been flying from her workbench.
-She is as meticulous as she is ponderous in unintended details, which is why her shapes will delight you.
-Even the stand displaying her jewelry caught the eye of many of her followers in Instagram, with several wanting to buy the jewelry stand.
+She is as meticulous as she is ponderous in crafting unintended details, which is why her shapes will delight you.
+Even the stand displaying her jewelry caught the eye of many of her followers in Instagram - several people expressed a desire to buy it!

-Known the most immediately for her cast water chestnuts, Martha P. Humphries of Third Muse Metal Arts may work with tiny, high-end pieces of jewelry all day long, but one never knows where her molding and carving will take her.
+Known the most immediately for her cast water chestnuts (aka devil's heads), Martha P. Humphreys of Third Muse Metal Arts may work with tiny, high-end pieces of jewelry all day long, but one never knows where her molding and carving will take her.
 Looks like she's been dipping into the plastics, perhaps pulling from her guilty-pleasure inspiration of $5 surprise-bag orders of costume jewelry from eBay.
 How do I know about her costume jewelry obsession?
 Because I visited her studio last year during Beacon Open Studios.
 You will be amazed at her collection of tools and machines that enable her to produce these creations.
 She's a great teacher and loves explaining them.